Evgeny Zanan: Biography

-In 2009, Evgeny Zanan won silver medal in Russian Youth Chess Championship in U12 age group.
-He played for Russia in European Youth Chess Championships and World Youth Chess Championships in the different age groups and best result reached in 2009 in Fermo, when he won European Youth Chess Championship in the U12 age group.
-About this success he became FIDE Master (FM) title.
+In 2009, Evgeny Zanan won silver medal in the Russian Youth Chess Championship in U12 age group.
+He played for Russia in European Youth Chess Championships and World Youth Chess Championships in different age groups and best result reached in 2009 in Fermo, when he won European Youth Chess Championship in the U12 age group.
+About this success he was awarded the FIDE Master (FM) title.

 Moved to Israel in 2010.
 Evgeny Zanan played in Israel Team Chess Championships for Beersheba chess club, as well as participated in individual chess tournaments.

 Evgeny Zanan played for Israel team: